 action:"Inspect this node" would add an item to the context menu appearing when right-clicking a node, with the text "Inspect this node".
 Clicking it would execute the Function on the other side of the Trigger.

-All Views can have so-called Batch Triggers, which show up as buttons at the top of the View.
+Views can have so-called Batch Triggers, which show up as buttons at the top of the View.
 These are typically useful for performing actions on (a selection of) the data set in the View.
-Batch Triggers have the property
+More about batch triggers here